-of \$1,000,000,000 in Class I Shares

-Gross Proceeds (1) \$1,000,000,000 100.00%

-Upfront Selling Commissions (2)

-Organization and Offering Expenses (3) 6,250,000 0.63%

-Net Proceeds Available for Investment \$ 993,750,000 99.38%
+Maximum Offering of \$1,000,000,000 in Class I Shares Gross Proceeds(1) \$ 1,000,000,000 100.00 % Upfront Selling Commissions(2) - % Organization and Offering Expenses(3) 6,250,000 0.63 % Net Proceeds Available for Investment \$ 993,750,000 99.38 %

 - (1) Gross offering proceeds include upfront selling commissions and dealer manager fees that the Dealer Manager is entitled to receive (including any amounts that may be retained by, or reallowed (paid) to, participating broker-dealers).
 We intend to conduct a continuous offering of an unlimited number of shares of our common stock over an unlimited time period by filing a new registration statement prior to the end of the three-year period described in Rule 415 under the Securities Act of 1933, as amended (the "Securities Act"); however, in certain states this offering is subject to annual extensions. - (2) For Class T shares only, includes upfront selling commissions of 3.0% of the transaction price and dealer manager fees of 0.5% of the transaction price.
 For Class S shares only, includes upfront selling commissions of 3.5% of the transaction price.
 Amounts presented in the tables are less than 3.5% of gross proceeds because upfront selling commissions and dealer manager fees are calculated as 3.5% of the transaction price (which excludes upfront selling commissions and dealer manager fees), which means that upfront selling commissions expressed as a percentage of the total investment (including upfront selling commissions and dealer manager fees) are less than 3.5%.
-We also pay the following selling commissions over time as stockholder servicing fees to the Dealer Manager, subject to FINRA limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder servicing fee of 0.65% per annum, and a dealer stockholder servicing fee of 0.20% per annum, of the aggregate NAV for the Class T shares, however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares, (b) for Class S shares only,

-- a stockholder servicing fee equal to 0.85% per annum of the aggregate NAV for the Class S shares and (c) for Class D shares only, a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class D shares, in each case, payable monthly.
+We also pay the following selling commissions over time as stockholder servicing fees to the Dealer Manager, subject to FINRA limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder servicing fee of 0.65% per annum, and a dealer stockholder servicing fee of 0.20% per annum, of the aggregate NAV for the Class T shares, however, with respect to Class T shares sold through certain participating broker-dealers, the advisor stockholder servicing fee and the dealer stockholder servicing fee may be other amounts, provided that the sum of such fees will always equal 0.85% per annum of the NAV of such shares, (b) for Class S shares only, a stockholder servicing fee equal to 0.85% per annum of the aggregate NAV for the Class S shares and (c) for Class D shares only, a stockholder servicing fee equal to 0.25% per annum of the aggregate NAV for the Class D shares, in each case, payable monthly.
 The total amount that will be paid over time for stockholder servicing fees depends on the average length of time for which shares remain outstanding, the term over which such amount is measured and the performance of our investments, and is not expected to be paid from offering proceeds.
-See "Plan of Distribution-Underwriting Compensation-Upfront Selling Commissions and Dealer Manager Fees" and "Compensation-Stockholder Servicing Fees." - (3) The Advisor has agreed to advance all of our organization and offering expenses on our behalf through the fourth full fiscal quarter after our acquisition of our first asset.
-We reimburse the Advisor for such advanced expenses ratably over the 60 months following the fourth full fiscal quarter after our acquisition of our first asset.
-We reimburse the Advisor for any subsequent organization and offering expenses it incurs on our behalf as and when incurred.
-The organization and offering expense numbers shown above represent our estimates of expenses to be incurred by us in connection with this offering and include estimated wholesaling expenses reimbursable by us.
+See "Plan of Distribution-Underwriting Compensation- Upfront Selling Commissions and Dealer Manager Fees" and "Compensation-Stockholder Servicing Fees." - (3) We reimburse the Advisor for any organization and offering expenses it incurs on our behalf as and when incurred.
+The organization and offering expense numbers shown above represent our estimates of expenses to be incurred by us in connection with this offering.
+The Advisor advanced \$4.6 million of organization and offering expenses on our behalf from our inception through December 2018.
+We will reimburse such amount to the Advisor ratably over the 60 months following the earlier of the date our NAV first reaches \$1 billion or January 31, 2023.
 See "Compensation-Organization and Offering Expense Reimbursement" for examples of the types of organization and offering expenses we may incur.